Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 vaconsumer-Ws-001: Alters VAConsumer to test compression, user can pass option -compressionType to either 'ZLib' or 'LZ4'.

+vaconsumer-PING-001: Alter VAConsumer to create 1 reactor, 2 connections, both for PING but can identify either same / diff credential.

+vaconsumer-PING-002: Alter VAConsumer to create 1 reactor, 2 connections, 1st connection is for STS and 2nd connection is for PING.

+vaconsumer-PING-003: Alter VAConsumer to create 1 reactor, 6 connections, 1st, 2nd and 3rd connection are for STS.
+And 4th, 5th, and 6th connection are for PING.

 Module:  Watchlist Consumer
 ---------------------------